adityabhattad2021/Gender-Classification-from-Thermal-Faces/paper.md

 Interestingly, the performance impact of batch size varied across architectures.
 While TH-SE-ResNet and AlexNet maintained relatively stable performance across batch sizes, EfficientNet B0 exhibited a dramatic performance degradation when the batch size increased from 32 to 64, with accuracy dropping from 79% to 71%.
 This suggests that EfficientNet's learning dynamics are more sensitive to batch size configurations than other architectures.

 The convergence behavior, as illustrated in the training loss and test accuracy graphs, further differentiates TH-SE-ResNet from the other models.
-TH-SE-ResNet demonstrated remarkably rapid convergence, reaching near-optimal performance within the first two epochs and maintaining a stable performance trajectory thereafter.
+TH-SE-ResNet demonstrated remarkably rapid convergence, reaching near-optimal performance within the first few epochs and maintaining a stable performance trajectory thereafter.
 In contrast, models like ResNet and Inception exhibited more gradual learning curves, requiring additional epochs to approach their performance plateaus.

 EfficientNet B0, despite its reputation for efficiency in other computer vision tasks, performed notably poorly on this gender classification task, achieving the lowest accuracy among all tested models.
 This underperformance may be attributed to the model's design optimizations for general image recognition tasks, which may not translate effectively to the specific feature patterns relevant for gender classification in the Tufts dataset.